Persian Paradises or the Art of Persian Miniature

 Persian paintings were first designed to illustrate texts; they have been done on separate paper sheets from the 16th century.

-Out of the symbiosis between the Persian and Indian style will emerge the Moghol school in the 16th century.
+Out of the symbiosis between the Persian and Indian style emerged the Moghol school in the 16th century.
 Humayun, Babur’s son (the foundator of the Moghol dynasty) discovered the Persian illustration work and paintings at the Persian Safavid Court in Persia (1501-1736).
-He chose two young Persian painters who accompanied him to India and brought their taste for illuminations or illustrations of manuscripts to the Court.
+He chose two young Persian painters who accompanied him to India and brought their enthusiasm for illuminations or illustrations of manuscripts to the Court.
 Their role was vital in the evolution of the Indian miniature style.

 Persian miniatures are a paradisiacal vision, materialized in the garden, featuring trees - that can make coexist the seasons - fall and spring - fountains, silver rivers, brightly coloured mountains and golden skies.
 All the beauty of Persian miniature comes from its magnificent colours and abundant finely elaborated details.